wearepdx/Shopify/README.md

 # Shopify
-A repository for needed Shopify code we've needed to write/dev for various projects.
+A repository for Shopify code we've needed to write/dev for various projects.